vladalex995/Github-Portofolio/README.md

 4. Once the data was structured, an additional SQL query file was created to extract key metrics from multiple tables.
 This query retrieved:
 •	Total revenues per region, store, product category, and brand.
 •	A ranked list of top customers and sales representatives based on sales volume.
-5. Data Analysis
+5. Data Analysis,
-After extracting the required dataset, it was exported to Excel, where further analysis was performed.
+after extracting the required dataset, it was exported to Excel, where further analysis was performed.
 The following steps were taken:
 •	Data Quality Operations: Conducted basic data quality checks, ensuring completeness, consistency, and fixing any discrepancies if necessary.
 •	Pivot Tables: Created pivot tables to summarize and filter data based on revenue, store performance, and top-selling products.
 •	Graphical Representations: Designed bar charts, line graphs, and pie charts to visualize sales trends and highlight revenue distribution across different dimensions.